-Huckleberry Stuffed French Toast made with the “Wonderbread” in my cookbook
+Huckleberry Stuffed French Toast made with my Low Carb “Wonder Bread” Recipe.

 We enjoyed this decadent, yet super simple to prepare, French Toast on our recent “glamping” trip through British Columbia.
 We had such a great time in Canada.
 On this particular leg of our journey we traveled from Nakusp to a remote cabin 35 kilometers north of Creston, BC.

 On Day 3 of our vacation we left our cute little cedar chalet, which totally reminded me of a tiny house, at Nakusp Hot Springs.
 Nakusp is a commercial hot springs in a really nice setting but there was a little too much chlorine in the water for my liking.
 It’s a total bummer that in Canada the commercial hot springs must be treated with chlorine, but we didn’t know this until we got there!
 After devouring a plate of these fabulous paleo pancakes and Canadian black forest bacon for breakfast we and followed along the crystal clear mountain rivers and huge bright blue lakes until we reached the ferry terminal in Balfour.